Jason-D123/comp122-s23/README.md

 This repository provides you with material associated with COMP122.
 During the semester, the professor will be adding additional information to this repository.
 As such, you will need to regularly perform a `git pull`operation to obtain the most up-to-date information.

-In addition to this class-material repository, you will also need to clone a number of other repositories.
-This other repositories are primarily associated   All of this material are organized within a predefined file hierarchy for organizational purposes.
+In addition to this repository, you will also need to clone a number of other repositories.
+These other repositories are primarily associated with deliverables to various assignments, projects, and exams.
+All of the material for COMP122 is organized within a predefined file folder ($HOME/classes/COMP122).

 This README.md file provides you with an overview of this structure, key information, and a set of tasks to perform to get ready for this semester.